ASLAN Pharmaceuticals Limited (ASLN)'s Financial Results Comparing With CohBar Inc. (NASDAQ:CWBR) | New Business Observer

 |CohBar Inc.

-For the past year ASLAN Pharmaceuticals Limited’s stock price has smaller decline than CohBar Inc.
+For the past year ASLAN Pharmaceuticals Limited has stronger performance than CohBar Inc.

 Summary